 Click here to see full works image gallery.

 Greenford were engaged to extend the existing lake on the grounds to meet this impressive new building and to create an attractive link between the structure and the college’s extensive and historic gardens.
 Greenford also installed a footbridge, edging and paving, a footpath and performed all reinstatement works.
-The end result is a stunning addition to this Oxford institution, one which already blends seamlessly with the grandeur of the existing surrounds.
+The end result is a stunning addition to this Oxford institution, one which already blends seamlessly with the elegance and grandeur of the existing surrounds.

-One year after Rose Hill School officially opened their new forest school area in January 2016, Greenford Ltd coordinated a small group of Oxfordshire businesses to supply and build free of charge an outdoor learning structure to complete this innovative educational space.
-Greenford designed and then built the donated outdoor learning shelter during the 2017 Easter holiday to ensure it was ready for use as soon as the summer term started with no disruption to classes.
-Along with Greenford Ltd, supplies and materials were donated to the project by Greenplant, Jewson, College Scaffolding and Ian Rycroft Photography who supplied a time-lapse camera to record the entire build.
+One year after Rose Hill School officially opened their new forest school area in January 2016, Greenford coordinated a small group of Oxfordshire businesses to supply and build free of charge an outdoor learning structure to complete this innovative educational space.
+Greenford designed and then built the donated outdoor learning shelter during the 2017 Easter holiday period to ensure it was ready for use as soon as the summer term started with no disruption to classes.
+Along with Greenford, supplies and materials were donated to the project by Greenplant, Jewson, College Scaffolding and Ian Rycroft Photography who supplied a time-lapse camera to record the entire build.

 Between May and July 2013, Greenford conducted works to remove the old steel bridge which spans the Grand Union Canal on the outskirts of Iver in Buckinghamshire.
-The project was performed on behalf of May Gurney Ltd and involved removal of the old and damaged bridge as well as piling works to the failed bridge abutments.
+The project was performed on behalf of May Gurney Ltd and involved the removal of the old and damaged bridge as well as restorative piling works to the failed bridge abutments.